monero-ecosystem/monero-translations/README.md

 # Monero Localization Workgroup
-The Monero localization Workgroup is responsable for the internationalization of all things Monero.
+The Monero localization Workgroup takes care of the internationalization of all things Monero.
 Basically, **we are the folks who make sure all the tools, wallets, documentation and website are translated in as many languages as possible**, so that more and more people can use Monero and take part in this revolution. *This workgroup is one of the oldest and more active in the Monero Community*.

 At the moment we manage the internationalization of: